Triplets in HUDDIG 1260E CITY for YrkesAkademin

 In March 2021, three HUDDIG 1260E CITY machines were delivered to YrkesAkademin, Sweden's largest supplier of vocational- and labor market training.

 YrkesAkademin is based in Falun and has sites in various places around Sweden.
-Given a great demand for backhoe loader training, the choice to sign an agreement on three new HUDDIG 1260E CITY was clear.
+Given a great demand for excavator loader training, the choice to sign an agreement on three new HUDDIG 1260E CITY was clear.
 The three machines will now be moved between YrkesAkademin's various facilities across Sweden.

-"We see a very large demand for skilled machine operators for backhoe loaders.
+"We see a very large demand for skilled machine operators for excavator loaders.
 The industry is strong, and we believe it will continue to grow.
 We have tailored our educations to match the companies' needs and for us, it feels very valuable that our participants now have the opportunity to drive HUDDIG-machines, says Christian Öhlin, Site Manager at YrkesAkademin in Sundsvall.

 YrkesAkademin has a strong focus on safety in their organization and all of their educations.
 Therefore, simulators are being used in training to prepare the participants before they are to operate large construction machines in traffic.